Saskatchewan River fur trade: Overview

 The first steamboat on the river was the Northcote in 1874.

+In 1891 the Calgary & Edmonton Railway was completed to the Edmonton area.
 In 1905 the Canadian Northern Railway, following the route of the old Carleton Trail, reached Edmonton from Winnipeg.

 The boreal forest region to the north was inhabited by Cree who had migrated northwest as middlemen in the fur trade and, in the early and middle 19th century, Saulteaux.
 Immediately south were the Plains Cree and Assiniboines with the Nakoda (Stoney) near the mountains.
 To the south were the Gens du large or Plains Indians or First Nations: